tomaszsita/elerning-api-demo/Decisions.md

 ## Tech Stack
 Went with Symfony 7 + PHP 8.4.
 Latest versions show I keep up with current practices, plus Symfony's ecosystem is solid for this kind of project.

+### PHP 8 Features
+Used PHP 8 property promotion throughout the codebase to reduce boilerplate code.
+This makes constructors cleaner and more readable while maintaining the same functionality.

 ## Key Decisions

 ### Event-Driven Progress History